Reading Intervention Endorsement Program

 The Endorsement cohorts are designed for the needs of practicing professionals, with coursework offered in the evenings, on weekends, during the summer and on-site within a school district.
 Classes emphasize individual attention and the opportunity to learn and work collaboratively with fellow teachers and school leaders.

-Credit hours and courses: 14-15 (two courses, two practicum and one elective).
+Credit hours and courses: 14 (four courses, one practicum).
 Learn more

 Program start: September, January, or June.
 Course dates and times will be discussed at the info session and are decided based upon availability of the group.